beuthbot/rasa/README.md

 #### 1 -  Provide new training data

-Modify or add files in the `training/app/data/` directory to provide new training data for **RASA**.
+Modify or add files in the `training/app/data/` directory to provide new training data for Rasa.
 Have a look at the existing `.json` files and how they define the training data.
 For convenient training data checkout the `Tracy` tool on either the [GitHub Project](https://github.com/YuukanOO/tracy) or the [Tracy section](#tracy) in this document.
 For more information about the format of the training data file you can have a look at the [Training Data Format section](#Training-Data-Format).

 Furthermore Rasa NLU is configurable and is defined by pipelines.
 These pipelines define how the models are generated with the training data and which entities are extracted.
 For this, a preconfigured pipeline with "supervised_embeddings" is used. "supervised_embeddings" allows to tokenize any languages.

-#### 2 - Create  model with **RASA**
+#### 2 - Create  model with Rasa

 There are two ways of generating models from training data.
-Either with a local RASA installation or with withing a Docker container.
+Either with a local Rasa installation or with withing a Docker container.
 The preferred way is to use the Docker container.

-> Check the `config.yml` for configuration of RASA pipeline (how the trained model is generated).
+> Check the `config.yml` for configuration of Rasa pipeline (how the trained model is generated).

 Change into the `training` directory.